AdvaniaSE/PowerShellAdvancedFundamentals/02. Functions/Detailed.md

 }
 ```

-2. A filter called `Select-EvenNumber` that selects and outputs even numbers from input.
+2. A filter called `Select-EvenNumber` that selects and outputs even numbers from input

 ```PowerShell
 # A filter that selects even numbers